nhurel/savvy_exporter/README.md

 - cmd : the executable name
 - cmdline : the full command line running the process
 - pid : the process ID
-- state : the state of the process (sleeping, running, ...)

 ### Apache access logs metrics :
 The analyzer exposes a simple count of all requests.
 This analyzer expects access logs to be in `Current` or `Combined` log format.
 The metrics are labeled with :
-- ip : the client IP
 - method : the HTTP method
 - uri : the uri of the request
 - status : the status code of the response